Public Announcement No. 54 of the Standing Committee of the Shanghai People's Congress

 (5) Other conduct prohibited by laws or regulations.

-Article 21: The city is to establish mechanisms for joint social credit rewards and punishments, that crosses departments, fields, and regions, and is jointly participated in by administrative organs, judicial organs, and market entities; creating a creditworthy atmosphere in which the trustworthy receive benefits and the untrustworthy are restricted.
+Article 21: The city is to establish mechanisms for joint social credit rewards and punishments, that cross departments, fields, and regions, and is jointly participated in by administrative organs, judicial organs, and market entities; creating a creditworthy atmosphere in which the trustworthy receive benefits and the untrustworthy are restricted.

 Article 22: The municipal social credit administration department shall follow laws, regulations, and relevant State provisions to draft an application list, clearly laying out specific joint reward and discipline incidents, the subject of the implementation, the implementing entity, the basis for implementation, and other such content, and disclose this to the public.